ecastille924/LyricGame/README.md

 # LyricGuesser
-This application is a simple guessing game, created to give the user the ablility to generate a random song lyric, and then try to guess either the artist, song name, year released or genre.
+This application is a simple guessing game, created to give the user the ablility to generate a random song lyric, and then try to guess either the artist, song name, album, year released or genre.
 The user may also submit their own lyric to be reviewed and added to the game database.

 ## Installation